devopsgroup-io/catapult/README.md

 \* Depending on load, resources may need to be increased, starting at an additional [$5 per month per server](https://www.digitalocean.com/pricing/).

 \** New AWS customers receive 1-year free of micro services.
-Beyond this period, a few websites with builds running irregularly will generally incur over a couple dollars more per month.
+Beyond this period, an example of running nightly builds for all environments only incur $2-3 per month.

 \*** New Relic customers receive a trial "pro" period ranging from 14-days to 30-days, however, there is [no free tier beyond the trial](#partnerships)